Menu

 What do physicians think about physician assistants?

+Most physicians who have worked with physician assistants enjoy having PAs on staff.
 Studies done by the Federal Government have shown that PAs, working with the supervision of physicians, provide care that is comparable to physician care.
 The Eighth Report to the President and Congress on the Status of Health Personnel in the United States (released in 1992) states, "Physician assistants have demonstrated their clinical effectiveness both in terms of quality of care and patient acceptance."
+The AAPA also has an extensive literature review of the safety and effectiveness of PA care.

 What is the working relationship between a physician and a physician assistant?